IrithChaturvedi/IS457-Courage-Connection-Translation-tool/README.md

 `git clone https://github.com/IrithChaturvedi/IS457-Courage-Connection-Translation-tool`
 `cd translation_dashboard`

+---
+### You can skip #2 if Python is already installed on the system and added to PATH
+---
-### 2. Python Installation and Envirnment Creation (If not done already) - IGNORE Otherwise
+### 2. Python Installation and Environment Creation (If not done already) - IGNORE Otherwise

 🛠️ Installation on Windows (No PATH Modifications Required)